Otters in Nepal | Smooth Otter | Asian Small Clawed | Common Otter

 The head and body of the Otter measure 450 to 550 mm and tail 250 to 550 mm. smallest of the Oriental Otters, color is dark brown with a tawny or rufous tinge.
 The edge of the upper lip, chin, side of the neck, and throat are grey or nearly white.
 Claws are rudimentary, no more than small upstanding spikes.
 This species is synonymous with Lutra cinera (Illiger), Lutra Leptonyx (Horse field).

-The small-clawed otter is the familiar Asian Otter to identify due to its small size (less than two birds the size of the other Asian Otters) and distinctive hand-like front paws with reduced webbing and “fingernails” instead of claws.
+The small-clawed otter is the familiar Asian Otter to identify due to its small size (less than two birds the size of the other Asian Otters); and distinctive hand-like front paws with reduced webbing and “fingernails” instead of claws.
 Small-Clawed otters are very social and communicate using a variety of vocalizations ranging from birdlike chirps to screams.
 Often a group of up to eighteen individuals will forage together and deposit their spraint in communal toilet sites on dry ground near water.
 These otters are adaptable and found in rivers, marshes, and sometimes rice fields.

 Lutra perspcillate (Geoffroy)

-The head and body of the Otters measure 650 to 750 mm and tail 400 to 450 mm. distinguished from the common otter by its smooth sleek coat and the upper border of the naked nose-pad which forms a smooth convex outline.
+The head and body of the Otters measure 650 to 750 mm and the tail 400 to 450 mm. distinguished from the common otter by its smooth sleek coat and the upper border of the naked nose-pad which forms a smooth convex outline.
 The general color is blackish-brown to light brown, with a rufous tinge.
-Generally, sides of the neck, chin, and throat are whitish to light brown, with a rufous tinge.
-Generally, sides of the neck, chin, and throat are whitish.
+Generally, the sides of the neck, chin, and throat are whitish to light brown, with a rufous tinge.
+Generally, the sides of the neck, chin, and throat are whitish.
 Tail more flattened ventrally and more or less triangular in cross-section.

 The smooth otter and the Eurasian otter are the most difficult to distinguish.
 The two species are larger than the small-clawed otter but beyond this, they are variable in size and color throughout their range.
 Generally, the smooth otter has a shorter coat and a tail that is more flattened ventrally than the Eurasian otter.
 The front paws of the smooth otter are heavily clawed and large in proportion to their body; in captivity, these otters do a lot of digging.
 Smooth otters are usually more social otter spraint is deposited in communal toilet sites and consists largely of fish scales.
 Smooth otters are found in the southern part of Nepal.